LiLVinci/flutter-interview-test/README.md

-# Flutter Interview Practical Test
+# TheraPsy Flutter Interview Practical Test

 ## Getting Started
 This is a quick flutter test to see what you are capable to achieve in a real world scenario.